China's services sector eyes recovery after reopening, but challenges loom

 The contact-intensive services sector, which accounted for 53.3 per cent of China's gross domestic product (GDP) in 2021, suffered the most amid the country's anti-virus curbs, which shut down many restaurants and restricted travel.

-Beijing this month dismantled almost all such curbs, which have battered the $17-trillion economy.
+Beijing this month dismantled almost all such curbs, which have battered the US$17 trillion economy.

 "There is still a shortage of labour in the services sector in the big cities, and the loss of productivity is quite obvious," said Dan Wang, chief economist at Hang Seng Bank China.
 "That situation won't improve significantly before Chinese New Year, and the rebound isn't happening simultaneously, but city by city."